 It looks like you're using Internet Explorer 11 or older.
 This website works best with modern browsers such as the latest versions of Chrome, Firefox, Safari, and Edge.
 If you continue with this browser, you may see unexpected results.

 The following databases contain a variety of material, including journal articles, for your specific subject area.
 The brief descriptions beneath the titles will explain what each hold.
 To access, click on the title.

-Now known as Humanities Index.
 An international abstracting and indexing tool for research in the humanities, BHI indexes over 400 internationally respected humanities journals and weekly magazines published in the UK and other English speaking countries, as well as quality newspapers published in the UK.

-Provides access to the searchable full text of hundreds of periodicals from the late seventeenth century to the early twentieth, comprising millions of high-resolution facsimile page images.
+Access to the searchable full text of hundreds of periodicals from the late seventeenth century to the early twentieth, comprising millions of high-resolution facsimile page images.
 Topics covered include literature, philosophy, history, science, the social sciences, music, art, drama, archaeology and architecture.

 You can now look for Kanopy films using Library Search.
 The benefit of this is that it will also search across our other film collections, to make sure that you don't miss out.
 Simply enter your search terms and select 'Video' from the drop down list at the end of the Library Search bar.

 A unique quarterly online journal that publishes in-depth interviews with conductors from all over the world and all areas of the profession.
 Requires an additional login to access the full text.
 Click here for information about logging in.